-The present invention relates to a method and apparatus for producing and detecting an image of a topographic surface, such as a fingerprint, for optical viewing or storage in a recording medium such as photographic film, a hologram, or computer storage means.
-Such topographic images may be analyzed or compared with previously recorded topographic data.
-Such methods and apparatus are used, for example, for personal identification in the crimi- 20 nology and access control fields.
+The present invention relates to a method and apparatus for producing and detecting an image of a topographic surface such as a fingerprint for optical viewing, or storage in a recording medium such as photographic film, a hologram, or computer storage means.
+The topographic image may be independently analyzed or compared with previously recorded topographic data.
+Such methods and apparatus are used, for example, for personal identification in the criminology and access control fields.